-Disclose whether or not the (b) Board has a nominating committee composed entirely of independent directors.
-If the Board does not have a nominating committee composed entirely of independent directors, describe what steps the Board takes to encourage an objective nomination process.
+- (b) Disclose whether or not the Board has a nominating committee composed entirely of independent directors.
+If the Board does not have a nominating committee composed entirely of independent directors. describe what steps the Board to encourage objective nomination process. - The Board does not currently have a formal nominating committee.